Has rugby gone soft? Controversial penalty try mars Crusaders victory over Chiefs

 The start of the Super Rugby season has been littered with players being sent off for dangerous tackles.

-In the Blues' loss to the Highlanders replacement flanker Antonio Kiri Kiri sent off for a high shot on Lima Sopoaga.
+In the Blues' loss to the Highlanders replacement flanker Antonio Kiri Kiri was yellow carded for a high shot on Lima Sopoaga.

 In his first game as captain of the Queensland Reds, Scott Higginbotham was red carded for a dangerous tackle on Rebels lock Matt Philip.